Frank Farian

 Franz Reuther (18 July 1941 – 23 January 2024), known professionally as Frank Farian, was a German record producer and singer who founded the 1970s disco-pop group Boney M., and the pop bands No Mercy and Milli Vanilli.
-He frequently created vocal groups in which the publicised members merely lip-synced to songs sung by session performers.
+He frequently created vocal groups in which the publicised members merely lip-synced to songs sung by himself and/or session performers.
 Farian owned the record label MCI and several subsidiaries.

 Early life

 Farian was born in Kirn, Germany, on 18 July 1941.
 He and two siblings were raised by his mother, because his father was killed in World War II before his birth.
 He trained as a cook before discovering rock and roll, renaming himself Frank Farian, and forming a band called Frankie Boys Schatten.
 In 1964, they released their first single, "Shouting Ghost", which was a failure.

 Career

 In April 1967, Farian released a cover of Otis Redding's "Mr. Pitiful" under the name 'Frankie Farian'.
 After signing a recording contract as a solo performer, he moved into pop and appeared on the TV programme Hitparade.
-In 1976, Farian's German-language cover of Dickey Lee's "Rocky" stayed at No. 1 in the German charts for four weeks.
-His 1973 single "Was kann schöner sein?", a German language cover of the Lynsey de Paul/Ron Roker song "When You've Gotta Go", was listed as one of the Top 100 all time "Schlagerlieder" by German magazine Popkultur.
+In 1976, Farian's German-language cover of Austin Roberts' "Rocky" stayed at No. 1 in the German charts for four weeks.
+His 1973 single "Was kann schöner sein?" (a German-language cover of the Lynsey de Paul/Ron Roker song "When You've Gotta Go") was listed as one of the top 100 schlager songs of all time by German magazine Popkultur.

 Working with composers Hans-Ulrich Weigel, Stefan Klinkhammer, and Roland Kaiser, he co-wrote and produced the song "Skateboard" for Copains which was released in 1977.
 It was a hit in both Germany and Sweden where it peaked at no. 38 and no. 17 respectively.
 It was also a hit for German singer Benny who got the song to no. 40 in the German charts.
-It was covered by Norwegian band Kjell Vidars.
+It was covered by Norwegian band Kjell Vidars and by the Swedish band Sten & Stanley.
 Years later it would be covered by German skate-punk band, Disaster Area.